OpenPaymentNetwork/FerlySite/backend/Sphinx/glossary.rst

         A person or business that is a member on the platform.
 Every profile has a wallet.

     UID
-        A normalized string that identifies a person or business such as a phone number or email.
+        A normalized string that identifies a person or business by their phone number prefixed with "phone:" or email prefixed with "email:".